 “As an artist and dance pedagogue, the entire program has been truly inspiring, and I’m very grateful for the experience.
 I believe exchanges like this do broaden the field of research, while creating more connections.”Sandra Vincent, Fall 2019 International Visiting Artist

 The International Visiting Artist Program sponsored Lady C in conjunction with interdisciplinary artist Michele Byrd-McPhee (fall 2020).
-Both of them have collaborated on previous projects.
+Both artists have collaborated on previous projects.

 Lady C taught a virtual workshop and was in conversation in March 2021 with fall 2020 interdisciplinary artist Michele Byrd-McPhee.
 Based on the fall 2020 schedule, Lady C wasn’t able to participate in Michele’s residency, but continued the conversation of women in Hip-Hop in a predominately male-oriented field.